ombulabs/blog/_posts/2018-01-15-trial-and-error-with-ruby-koans.markdown

 ---
 layout: post
 title: "Trial and Error with Ruby Koans"
-date: 2018-01-23
+date: 2018-01-24
 categories: ["Ruby", "Learning"]
 author: "emily"
 ---

-After reading introductory primers and watching instructional videos for beginners learning Ruby, I needed a program that would allow me to test out Ruby concepts for myself.
-I began practicing [Ruby Koans](http://rubykoans.com), **a testing-based program that runs through a variety of Ruby concepts in a trial and error fashion**.
+After reading introductory primers and watching instructional videos for beginners learning [Ruby](https://www.ruby-lang.org/en), I needed a program that would allow me to test out Ruby concepts for myself.
+I began practicing [**Ruby Koans**](http://rubykoans.com), **a testing-based program that runs through a variety of Ruby concepts in a trial and error fashion**.

 <!--more-->